 Download a free eviction notice customized for Nevada state law below in MS Word (.docx) or Adobe PDF format.

-30-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month lease, and that they must prepare to leave your property.
-In Nevada, landlords must give tenants 30 days’ notice to move out if they’re on a month-to-month lease.
+30-Day Lease Termination: 30-Day Lease Termination: Use this notice to let a tenant know that you’re ending a month-to-month lease, and that they must prepare to leave your property.

-In Nevada, landlords must give tenants five days’ notice before the eviction process can proceed in court.
+In Nevada, landlords must give tenants a five-day notice before eviction can proceed in court.
 In that time, tenants may have the option to fix (or “cure”) the problem.

-7-Day Notice to Pay Rent or Quit: Use this notice to begin evicting a tenant if they haven’t paid rent on time.
-In Nevada, landlords must give tenants seven days to pay rent before the eviction process can proceed in court.
+7-Day Notice to Pay Rent or Quit: Use this notice to evict a tenant if they haven’t paid rent on time.

-If you wish to send a letter simply reminding your tenant that rent is late (without the threat of eviction), use a late rent notice.
+If you wish to send a letter simply reminding your tenant that rent is late, use a late rent notice.

-Eviction Laws and Requirements
+Landlord-Tenant Laws and Requirements

-- Notice for non-payment: 7 days (§ 40.2512)
+- Notice for non-payment of rent: 7 days (NRS § 40.2512)

-- Notice of non-compliance: 5 days (§ 40.2516)
+- Notice of non-compliance with lease terms: 5 days (NRS § 40.2516)

-- “Self-help” evictions: Unlawful (§ 118A.390)
+- “Self-help” evictions: Unlawful (NRS § 118A.390)

-- Lease termination (month-to-month): 30 days (§ 40.521)
+- Lease termination (month-to-month): 30 days (NRS § 40.251)

 What is the Eviction Process in Nevada?

 In Nevada, there are two types of eviction processes.
 The first, the summary eviction process, is the most common.

 The summary eviction process involves the following steps:

-Step 1: Serve Notice on the Tenant
+Step 1: Serve Notice on Tenant

 Step 2: File a Complaint and Supporting Documents with the Justice Court

-- Complaint for summary eviction
+- Complaint for Summary Eviction

 - An original affidavit of service

-- A written rental or lease agreement, if any exists
+- A written rental or lease agreement, if any, exists

-Step 3: Attend a Hearing, If Necessary
+Step 3: Attend a Hearing If Necessary

-If the tenant files an answer, the landlord then has to attend a hearing.
+If the tenant files an answer, the tenant and landlord must attend the hearing.
 The notice of the time and date of the hearing will be mailed to both parties.
-At the hearing, the landlord and the tenant will be able to provide the facts of the case.

 Related Court Forms